strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 # Configurations

-Your application configuration lives in the `config` folder.
+The application configuration lives in the `./config` folder (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).
 All the configuration files are loaded on startup and can be accessed through the configuration provider.

-When you have a file `./config/server.js` with the following config:
+If the `./config/server.js` file has the following config:

 ```js
 module.exports = {